Mick Davis' X2 completes capital raising with $5.6 billion

-LONDON (Reuters) - X2 Resources has completed its initial capital raising with a total of $5.6 billion, the private company founded by former Xstrata boss Mick Davis to create a new mid-sized mining and metals group said on Thursday.
+LONDON (Reuters) - X2 Resources has completed its initial capital raising with a total of $5.6 billion and a mandate to create a new mid-sized mining company, the private company founded by former Xstrata boss Mick Davis said on Thursday.

-Davis set up X2 only months after leaving the mining giant when it was taken over by rival Glencore in 2013.

-For his new venture, he has attracted backers such as private equity group TPG Capital and commodities trader Noble Group (NOBG.SI) as well as sovereign wealth and pension funds.
+The sum comprises $4 billion in committed capital available for immediate drawdown and $1.6 billion in conditional equity capital.
+Among the small number of investors in the project are major sovereign wealth and pension funds, the company said.

 “We continue to carefully review a number of opportunities in the sector in detail,” Davis said in a statement.